fredclausen/ansible-adsb/README.md

 ansible-playbook -i inventory/inventory setup-cluster-services.yaml
 ```

 Again.
-Don't worry, you can run that command a million times if you want; only if a config change or the workload is not deployed will anything actually change on the cluster.
+Don't worry, you can run that command a million times if you want; only if a config changes or the workload is not deployed will anything actually change on the cluster.

 ### Updating the workloads